edu-sharing/php-auth-plugin/Readme.md

 To register systems, log in to your edu-sharing as an administrator, switch to Admin-Tools → Remote-Systems

+When using Edu-Sharing >10.0 with the new rendering service, you need to add your local testing host to the list of allowed hosts:

+1. Login to Edu-Sharing as admin
+2. Admin-Tools
+3. Advanced System Configuration
+4. homeApplication.properties.xml edit
+5. Scroll to "allow_origin" and add your local host (e.g., http://localhost:8080, more than one allowed as a comma-separated list)
+6. Apply
+7. Wait for the changes to take effect (a job runs every 5 minutes to sync allowed origins with the rendering service)

+This step is not required in production systems.

 ## Composer Usage (Beta)
 If you already use composer, you can fetch this library as a composer dependency